 DIEP flap breast reconstruction is the most advanced form of breast reconstruction that can be offered today.
 The terminology “flap” in plastic surgery refers to any tissue that is moved around on a body.
-DIEP flap stands for Deep Inferior Epigastric Perforator flap and it is named after the blood vessels that are harvested with the tissue in order to keep the tissue alive.
+DIEP flap stands for Deep Inferior Epigastric Perforator flap and it is named after the blood vessels that are harvested with the tissue to keep the tissue alive.
 This form of reconstruction is ideal for patients who have an adequate amount of abdominal skin and fat.
 Instead of implants, this abdominal flap is used to reconstruct the breast.
-Traditional abdominal based flap techniques, such as the transverse rectus abdominal myocutaneous (TRAM) flap, sacrificed the entire six-pack muscles.
-Advances in microsurgery have evolved the TRAM flap into the DIEP flap where specialized trained microsurgeons can now spare the transfer of abdominal muscles – decreasing the high complications of bulges, hernias, and loss of abdominal strength that is frequently seen in the TRAM or free-TRAM operation.
+Traditional abdominal-based flap techniques, such as the transverse rectus abdominal myocutaneous (TRAM) flap, sacrificed the entire six-pack muscles.
+Advances in microsurgery have evolved the TRAM flap into the DIEP flap where specialized trained microsurgeons can now spare the transfer of abdominal muscles – decreasing the high complications of bulges, hernias, and loss of abdominal strength that are frequently seen in the TRAM or free-TRAM operation.

 Best Candidates for DIEP Flap

 DIEP flap is perfect for patients who are seeking a more natural-looking, soft set of breasts.
-Patients who elect to only have a unilateral (one-sided) mastectomy will have a better match with a DIEP flap since it is replacing “like” with “like”.
-Symmetry is harder to achieve with an implant and a natural breast since your comparing apples and oranges.
+Patients who elect to only have a unilateral (one-sided) mastectomy will have a better match with a DIEP flap since it replaces “like” with “like”.
+Symmetry is harder to achieve with an implant and a natural breast since you comparing apples and oranges.
 DIEP flaps are indicated in patients with a history of radiation since radiated tissue with an implant placed is fraught with complications.
 Unfortunately, those patients who have had a tummy tuck or extensive abdominal surgery may not be candidates for DIEP flap reconstruction.

 DIEP Flap Surgery

 The tissue that is utilized to reconstruct the breast in the DIEP flap is from the lower abdomen.
 Good candidates for this surgery are usually women in their later years who exhibit stubborn unwanted loose skin and fat in the lower abdomen after pregnancies.
 This is typically the same tissue that is discarded in a tummy tuck but instead, harvested with a pair of blood vessels and transplanted to the chest.
 The surgery is similar to a transplanted kidney in that the tissue is completely disconnected and then reconnected.
 30-60 minutes of the surgery is performed under the microscope where the blood vessels are reattached with suture finer than a human hair.
 It is different from a kidney or lung transplant in that no anti-rejection medications are required since the tissue is from the same donor.
-The abdominal tissue can be used to reconstruct one breast or two breasts provided there are enough skin and fat.
+The abdominal tissue can be used to reconstruct one breast or two breasts provided there is enough skin and fat.
 Immediate reconstruction (at the same time as mastectomy) will offer the best cosmetic results, however, the surgery is also often done in a delayed fashion (after the mastectomy) where there is no breast present and a flat chest wall.

 DIEP Flap Recovery